Spoilers Off for games prior to Borderlands 3 as well as for spoiler characters that are marked as such. Proceed with caution. You Have Been Warned.

 - Jerk Justifications: As mentioned before, bandits did steal pretty much everything he owns... including his pet skag, Skrappy.

-- Noodle Incident: See Big Eater.
+- Noodle Incident: He once ate a whole car.
+See Big Eater.

 - Pet the Dog: The mission "Earl's Best Friend," and his relationship with Skrappy in general.

 - Self-Deprecation: One of the Claptrap Webisodes has Earl referring to Randy Pitchford as a "bitch-hack".

 - Trademark Favorite Food: Canned skag meat, which is odd considering he has a pet skag named Skrappy, who he cares deeply for, and considers to be his best friend.

 As of 1 (Dr. Ned DLC, original appearance).
 Click for: Dr. Ned second appearance - Claptrap DLC

 Zed's identical twin brother, who is not just Zed with a mustache.
 The main antagonist of the Zombie Island DLC.